csd81/LP/0tutorial/chapters/xx05a.md

 Now that we have a working implementation for arbitrary production problems, let's change the problem description itself.

 **Problem 10.**

 Solve the **production problem**, provided that for each **raw material** and each **product**, a **minimum** and **maximum** total **usage** is also given that must be respected by the solution.

 The usage of a raw material is the total amount consumed, and the usage of a product is the total amount produced.

-These are **additional restrictions** on the production mix in question.
+These are **additional restrictions** on the production mix.
 Let's see how this affects the model formulation.
-The problem remains almost the same; just additional solutions must be excluded from the **feasible set**—namely, those for which any newly introduced restriction is violated.
+The problem remains almost the same; we just need to exclude additional solutions from the **feasible set**—namely, those where any newly introduced restriction is violated.

-The change only added new restrictions, so the **variables**, the **objective function**, and even the already mentioned **constraints** and **bounds** may remain the same.
-The new limits shall be implemented by new constraints and/or bounds.
+The change only added new restrictions, so the **variables**, the **objective function**, and even the existing **constraints** and **bounds** can remain the same.
+The new limits must be implemented by new constraints and/or bounds.
 We also need to provide new options in the **data sections** where these limits can be given as **parameter** values.

-There are four limits altogether.
+There are four limits altogether:

   * **Upper limit on production amount.** The production amount for any product $p$ appears as the $production[p]$ variable in the model.
 A constant upper limit for this value can easily be implemented as a **linear constraint**, but an even easier way is to implement it as an **upper bound** of the $production$ variable.
-  * **Lower limit on production amount.** The same as for the upper limit.
+  * **Lower limit on production amount.** The same applies here.
 Just note that there is already a non-negativity bound defined for the variables, and defining two lower or two upper bounds on the same variable is forbidden in **GNU MathProg**.
   * **Upper limit on raw material consumption.** The total consumption of each raw material is already represented in the model as an **expression**.
 Actually, the only constraint in the production problem so far defines an upper limit for this expression as $Storage[r]$ for any raw material $r$.
 Therefore, there's no need to further define upper bounds.
-If one wants to give an extra upper limitation for the total consumption of a raw material, it can be done without modifying the **model section**, simply by decreasing the appropriate $Storage$ parameter value in the **data section**.
+If one wants to give an extra upper limitation for total consumption, it can be done without modifying the **model section**, simply by decreasing the appropriate $Storage$ parameter value in the **data section**.
-  * **Lower limit on raw material consumption.** As we noticed before, the expression already appears in a constraint.
+  * **Lower limit on raw material consumption.** As we noted before, the expression already appears in a constraint.
 We need to implement another constraint with exactly the same expression, but expressing a **minimum limit** instead of the maximum.

 First, we have to add the extra parameters to describe the limits.

 ```
 param Storage {r in Raw_Materials}, >=0, default 1e100;